arangodb/interactive_tutorials/README.md

-**If you are looking for the IMDB movies and actors dataset used in most ArangoDB notebooks and tutorials, [please use this branch.](https://github.com/arangodb/interactive_tutorials/tree/imdb_no_ratings)**

-This branch contains data for the IMDB dataset containing users and their ratings on movies.
+This branch contains data for the IMDB dataset containing movies, actors, directors, users, and user's ratings on movies.
+This dataset is a combination of the two datasets which contained information about either actors and directors, or users and their ratings.

+To restore you can use either arangorestore or arangoimport, there is a dump directory (`data/imdb_dump`), and the individual JSON files are located in this directory.

-It is a dump containing three collections:
+It is a dump containing four collections:
-* Movies - Contains information for movies (genre, title, release data).
+* imdb_vertices - contains data for movies and people involved in those movies
 * Users - Contains user information (Age, Gender, occupation, zip_code).
 * Ratings (Edge Collection) - Movie rating and timestamp of rating, showing the relationship of users to the movies they rate.
+* imdb_edges (Edge Collection)- contains the relationships between the movies and the people.